 The final oral examination (dissertation defense) of approximately one to one-and-a half hours deals mainly with the dissertation and takes place after all members of the student’s graduate advisory committee have agreed that the dissertation is ready to be defended.
 All members of the student’s advisory committee must attend the defense.
 A total of at least five faculty members must “participate” in the defense, but only the student’s advisory committee composes the examiners whose consent is necessary for approval of the dissertation.

-Two weeks before the defense is to be held, a public announcement must appear in the University’s online Events Calendar, and the “tentative approval form” should be filed with the Graduate School.
+Two weeks before the defense is to be held, a public announcement must appear in the University’s online Events Calendar.
 At that time, the student should also send a copy of the dissertation to each member of their advisory committee and additional faculty participating in the defense.
 The student should also make sure that news of the defense is posted in the building and sent out on departmental listservs and that a hard copy of the dissertation is made publicly available by placing it in the department mail room.
 All faculty members, graduate students, and the general public are invited to attend the dissertation defense.

 After the defense and once the dissertation is finalized, the student will submit their dissertation to the graduate school through the “Submittable” webform and then complete the “Approval” webform to gather signatures from their advisory committee to signify to the graduate school that they have passed their defense and their dissertation was approved.